BUILDS-/builds-workshops/command_line/README.md

 	nano .bash_profile (copy the contents)
 	nano ~/.bash_profile (paste into here)

+Then refresh bash to make the changes:

+	source ~/.bash_profile

+A shortcut to this is:

+	. ~/.bash_profile

 ## Login to CSA without a password

 To setup login to csa without entering a password.
 I'm going to give the concise version of :https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2